abrakadabra2k/moode-audio-automation/README.md

 **Update 241102**: Added spotify start/stop to the "activate/deactivate" device so that not only radio stations can be stopped.
 The activation needs a bit of work, see https://nerdiy.de/en/howto-nodered-control-spotify-from-nodered/

+**Update 15112024**:
+* Will only pause/resume Spotify if current device is used
+* Multiroom receiver can be enabled/disabled via voice command